aurora-opensource/au/docs/discussion/idioms/unit-expression-api.md

 ### Poor choice: manually constructed `QuantityMaker`

-This may look counter-intuitive, but we have seen a few instances of this approach in the wild!
+This may look counterintuitive, but we have seen a few instances of this approach in the wild!
 Presumably, this mistake comes from reading the signatures in the source code without understanding their core design goal: namely, to provide a place to specify the units, concisely and explicitly, at a callsite.
 Here is an example: